-Make this summer the one that gives your kiddos the thrill of their first catch.
+If your kiddo hasn’t experienced the thrill of their first catch, don’t put it off any longer.
 Some of the best fishing spots in the PNW are just a short drive away from Portland.
-Grab the rods and reels and get ready to shout, “Fish on!”
+So give your babes a chance to shout”Fish on!” when you pack your gear and head to one of these awesome spots.
 We’ve rounded up some of the best nearby fishing holes for families looking to work for their dinner.

 photo: tom woodward via flickr